Capture of Valdivia: Turmoil in Valdivia

 Meanwhile in Valdivia, Montoya made arrangements on the sly to abandon the city.
 The soldiers that had fled from the bay arrived to the city making wild claims on the size of the Patriot force to justify their retreat.
-A war council determined the evacuation of Valdivia for Chiloé, sparing Valdivia from becoming a battlefield.
+A war council determined the evacuation of Valdivia for Chiloé, sparing the city from becoming a battlefield.
 A tumultuous situation developed in the city, as soldiers sacked the houses and stores of local Patriots.
 Some soldiers even stayed behind the retreating army to get more loot.
-As the last looting Royalist finally retreated, low-born Valdivians began to loot houses of local Royalists.
+As the last looting Royalists finally retreated, low-born Valdivians began to loot houses of local Royalists.
 Some Royalist patrician families had to abandon the city for their countryside properties in face of rioting and plunder.
 Both Patriot and Royalist civilians died during the Royalist and Patriot looting, respectively.
 The crisis led prominent families to arrange meetings to discuss the situation, and in one of these, María de los Ángeles de la Guarda took the initiative to send an embassy to the Patriot forces.
 Having received the embassy in Corral, Cochrane sent Beauchef with 100 soldiers to Valdivia.
 Once there, Beauchef assured there would not be any retaliation against local Royalists and that those who had fled the city could come back.
 Private property was also to be respected.
 Cochrane's nobility may have had an influence in having the Patriot invasion gain the trust of local Royalists.

 On Sunday February 6, Cochrane disembarked in Valdivia with troops standing in attention and the city's notables welcoming him.
 Cochrane went up from the city's harbor to the plaza by the street Calle de los abastos which was subsequently renamed Paseo Libertad.
 Vicente Gómez Lorca was soon unanimously elected new Governor of Valdivia.